teamdigitale/teamdigitale.governo.it/en/people/mirko-calvaresi.md

 My passions are my wife Barbara and my sons Leonardo and Vittoria, who take me by the hand to the earth to the things that really matter.

-The act of appointment is being registered at the Court of Auditors
+Start Date: January 31, 2017

+Period Provided: until September 16, 2018

+Annual Compensation:  € 80,000

+Approved by the Court of Auditors:  May 3, 2017